 Re-Use the Fabric Remnants

 When you cut the fabric, you’ll probably be left with small pieces of cloth since some pillow patterns have odd shapes.
 Don’t throw them out; instead, collect and store them.
-Then, when you’ve enough, you can use them as filling for your pillows or cut them up to form patchwork pillows.
+Then, when you’ve enough, you can use them as filling for your pillows or cut them up to form quilted pillows.
 Use quilting blocks such as those featured below to make interesting pillows from your remnants.

 Clip the Corners